fmi-basel/GUIFold/README.md

 bash GUIFold/install.sh
 ```
 `conda_env` will be the default name of the conda repository.
 The conda env will be installed with an absolute path (which is also needed for activation).

-There is the option to skip installation of fastfold and/or rosettafold:
-`bash GUIFold/install.sh --no-rosettafold`
-`bash GUIFOLD/install.sh --no-fastfold`
-`bash GUIFOLD/install.sh --no-fastfold --no-rosettafold`

 (Optional) Install [MMseqs2](https://github.com/soedinglab/mmseqs2) to use the colabfold protocols for MSA generation.